10 Steps To The Perfect Tennis Serve

 Here’s a video of me demonstrating the Continental Grip.

-Step 3: Start with a slow tempo at the beginning
+3. Start with a Slow Tempo at the Beginning

 Many players move fast at the beginning of the motion and bring their racquet up too early which throws off their rhythm and timing.
 The key is to have a slow tempo at the beginning of the motion before moving into the acceleration phase of the swing.